CSC207-2023Y-UofT/course-project-ancient-brawlers-1/README.md

 The data in this game are stored in JSON files.
 Make sure you have the JSON dependency added to your configuration file.
 The project repository contains the `build.gradle` file which should already include the necessary settings.

+Note that the graphics may vary depending on the platform.
+For example, running the application on Windows and Mac may look different.
+This is mostly due to Java Swing GUI.

 ## Game Rules and Tutorial
 During gameplay, players will mostly be looking at this screen: